multiplai-tech/phojie-pre-employment-task-frontend/README.md

 </p>

 <p align='center'>
-This app is a redesign of the GoTeam App.
+This project is a redesign of the GoTeam App.
 </p>

 <br>